 Maintaining customer records

-In order to support NHS Scotland’s Test and Protect service, once sport and leisure facilities/businesses return in outdoor and indoor areas, it will be necessary for all to gather contact information from general public, members and staff.
+In order to support NHS Scotland’s Test and Protect service, it will be necessary for all sport and leisure facilities/businesses to gather contact information from general public, members and staff.
 Where attending as a small household group, the contact details for one member – a ‘lead member’ – will be sufficient.
 You should hold records for a period of 21 days.